Jean Chrétien: United States

 One year after the 9/11 attacks, Chrétien gave controversial remarks about what led to the attacks, suggesting they were a reaction to Western foreign policy.
 During the 2002 CBC interview, Chrétien said "I do think that the Western world is getting too rich in relations to the poor world.
-And necessarily, we’re looked upon as being arrogant, self-satisfied, greedy and with no limits.
+And necessarily, we're looked upon as being arrogant, self-satisfied, greedy and with no limits.
 And the 11th of September is an occasion for me to realize it even more.
 When you are powerful like you are, you guys, it's the time to be nice.
-And it is one of the problems — you cannot exercise your powers to the point of humiliation of the others.
-And that is what the Western world — not only the Americans but the Western world — has to realize.”
+And it is one of the problems—you cannot exercise your powers to the point of humiliation of the others.
+And that is what the Western world—not only the Americans but the Western world—has to realize."
 The comments were condemned by the new Official Opposition leader and the new Canadian Alliance leader, Stephen Harper, who charged Chretien with victim blaming, while the leaders of the New Democratic Party and Progressive Conservative Party did not interpret Chrétien's comments as critical of the United States.

 Refusal to join the Iraq War

 Chrétien's government did not support the US-led 2003 invasion of Iraq.
 His reasoning was that the war lacked UN Security Council sanction; while not a member of the Security Council, Canada nevertheless attempted to build a consensus for a resolution authorizing the use of force after a short (two- to three-month) extension to UN weapon inspections in Iraq.
 Critics also noted that, while in opposition, he had also opposed the first US-led Gulf War, which had been approved by the UN Security Council and in 1999 supported NATO air strikes against Serbia, which had no Security Council approval.
 In order to avoid damaging relations with the United States, Chrétien agreed to another and larger deployment of Canadian troops to Afghanistan on February 12, 2003, in order to prove that Canada was still a good American ally, despite opposing the upcoming Iraq war.
 Canada sent 2,000 soldiers to Afghanistan in the summer of 2003.
 Twenty years later, in a French-language interview, Chretien recalled the personalities and events that led up to his refusal.
 At the time some in the business community were petrified that the US would look elsewhere for Canadian products; 85% of Canadian trade was with the US.
-Chretien asked them for a list of goods that the Americans buy from Canadians that they do not need.
-Twenty years later, he was still waiting for the list.